guanhuaw/SNOPY/README.md

 ### Introduction

 Optimizing 3D k-space sampling trajectories is important for efficient MRI yet presents a challenging computational problem.
-This work proposes a generalized framework for optimizing 3D non-Cartesian sampling patterns via data-driven optimization.
-The code also supports 2D.
+This work proposes a generalized framework for optimizing 3D non-Cartesian sampling patterns via data-driven optimization (the code also supports 2D imaging.)

-The methods can optimize various properties of sampling trajectory, like the gradient waveform (experiment 3.2.1 in the paper) and the rotation angles (experiment 3.2.2).
+The methods can optimize various properties of a sampling trajectory, like the gradient waveform (experiment 3.2.1 in the paper) and the rotation angles (experiment 3.2.2).
 Users can also optimize properties of their own trajectories, such as the "density" of spiral trajectories.
 Feel free to contact me (guanhuaw@umich.edu) for any questions.

 ### Dependence

 An anaconda environment file called `snopy.yml`.
 You can install it using Conda.
 Some packages, including MIRTorch, require manual installation from Github.

 MIRTorch provides convenient abstraction of system matrices and common equations.
-Its notebooks are also helpful for beginners.
+Its demos are also helpful for beginners.

 The code structure inherits [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), which is highly modular and use script to pass arguments.
-You can find more detailed usage guidance and Q&A there.
+You can find more detailed guidance and Q&A in that repo.

 ### How to tailor/optimize my own sampling trajectory together with reconstruction algorithm?

 #### Data requirements and Data-loader

 In the exemplary `calgary.py`, we assume that the data pair is stored in `.h5` archives.
 An test case is [here](https://www.dropbox.com/s/7ycnabypgr2epg4/e14089s3_P53248.7.h5?dl=0).
 It is also straightforward to create your own dataloader.

+The dataset should be categorized into three subfolders, `train`, `test`, and `val`.
+Pass `--dataroot` to specify the directory.

 #### Sampling trajectory initialization and Parameterization